Tuesday, November 5, 2024

 Antarctic Sea ice thickness and volume

-There are indications that Antarctic sea ice volume is already decreasing.
-The images by University of Bremen below show sea ice thickness on August 27, 2024 (left), September 29, 2024 (center) and October 5, 2024 (right).
+The images by University of Bremen below show sea ice thickness on August 27, 2024 (left), September 29, 2024 (center) and October 28, 2024 (right).
+The fall in sea ice thickness also indicates that Antarctic sea ice volume is decreasing.

 Temperatures keep rising